radu-stefanache/packer/website/source/docs/post-processors/shell-local.html.md

    the example below for more guidance on how to use this feature.
 If you are not on a Windows host, or you do not intend to use the shell-local post-processor to run a bash script, please ignore this option.
 This feature is still in beta, as the underlying WSL is also still in beta.
+For example, It will likely not work unless both Packer and the scripts you want to run are both on the C drive.

 ## Execute Command